diegoquiroz/non-framework-python-api/README.md

 Database connection will be made using MySQL official connector library.
 I want to create a model object to handle queries from database, like most ORMs (e.g. Django Queryset) do.

+**Update:**
+The code of the models is there, but I didn't had enough time to implement the use of the model instead of a dictionary.

 ### Server
 Server will work with socketserver library and all requests will be handled using SimpleHttpRequest from http python library.